scalabs/handbook/guides/project-manangement.md

 - a clear set of instructions to follow when implementing/reproducing a bug, meaning less uncertainty and inquiries about the tasks at hand
 - and clear acceptance criteria, important for testing and quality control

----

-- Each repository's issues represent the full **backlog** of a project
-- **GitHub Project Boards** are used for scheduling and tracking the implementation of the features.

 ## Working with Project boards

-Project boards are there to help organise and track the issue.
-Each repository is linked to a *Project Board* which should list all the issues.
+**GitHub Project Boards** are used for scheduling and tracking the implementation of the features.
+Each repository is linked to a *Project Board* which should list all the repository's issues.

 Project boards are organized in different **views** and **columns**.

-**Views** are there to show and filter the issues in a different way: As a Kanban-board, by priority, by size, or filtered any other attribute.
+**Views** show and filter the issues in a different ways: As a Kanban-board, by priority, by size, or filtered any other attribute.

-The **columns** we use in projects are:
+The **columns** we use in project boards are:

 - `New` lists all the new issues that were added to the project.
 - `Backlog` lists all the things that have to be done and are not fully engineered.